Setting and managing your budget

 As you work through the amounts in these, you might find some disagreements arise.
 That’s OK, it's super-important for you and your parents to work through your expectations together.
 And you’ll both need to work out which areas you are prepared to compromise on.
 For example, do you really want to spend your money on the latest iPhone?

 There is also a massive amount of other invaluable and sobering information contained in the report.
-Headlines include:
+Their key findings include:

 There is a whole lot more in it than this, and I strongly recommend you read it.